Quaker Valley High School Marching Band Masking and Travel Information

 Dear QVHS Marching Band Students and Families,

-In-person activities of the Quaker Valley High School Marching Band have resumed beginning the week of August 3, 2020.
+In-person activities of the Quaker Valley High School Marching Band have been underway since August 3, 2020.
 Amidst the COVID-19 pandemic, please know that our administration, teachers and staff are committed to doing the very best we can to provide a safe and worthwhile educational environment for our students during this challenging time.

 - Masks are Mandatory in All Public Spaces